Welcome to Engineers Rail, the ultimate source for all engineering queries.

 The slush casting process is used to make statues that should be hollow inside and without any axis of symmetry.
 A metal mould is used to prepare the casting which is generally made of Bronze or plaster of Paris(POP).

-The slush casting process is not suitable to produce objects for engineering use.
+The slush casting process is not suitable for producing objects for engineering use.
 Although, it is used to produce objects like statues, toys, lamp bases, and candlesticks.

 Steps involved in the Slush casting process-

 In the slush casting process, the molten metal is poured into a metallic mould and kept for a short period of time.

 Solidification happens at mould walls.
-When a shell of desired thickness is formed, the mould is inverted and the metal which is still in the liquid state is drained off.
+When a shell of the desired thickness is formed, the mould is inverted and the metal which is still in the liquid state is drained off.

-When the mould halves are separated, the external wall of casting comes with a great finish but with variable wall thickness inside of the casting.
+When the mould halves are separated, the external wall of the casting comes with a great finish but with variable wall thickness inside of the casting.

 Continuous casting is a process in which the operation of pouring, solidification and withdrawal of casting from an open mould is carried out continuously.
 It is also known as Strang Casting.

 This casting process is mostly used in casting steel materials.